To engage and foster the expression of creativity and wonderment through the education of the whole child.

 Once again, the impassioned efforts of a coalition of persistent individuals, government and civic leaders, and combined DPS/DSA administration prevailed, securing millions of dollars in financing to fund a long-term housing solution for DSA.
 The building formerly occupied by the University of Denver’s Lamont School of Music was purchased by DPS and then extensively renovated by Semple Brown Design and Klipp Architects to include ample classroom space, music rehearsal rooms, a 550-seat multi-purpose theatre, a 320-seat recital hall, a 120-seat dance theatre, a black box theatre, and a film-video sound stage.

 In autumn of 2003, DSA welcomed nearly 900 middle and high schoolers and a faculty of 40 into its new location on Montview Boulevard.
 Today, DSA is recognized among the nation’s best 21st century schools and is home to well over 1000 students in grades 6-12 majoring in eleven arts programs: Band, Creative Writing, Dance and Movement, Guitar, Orchestra, Piano, Stagecraft & Design, Theatre, Video Cinema Arts, Visual Arts, and Vocal Music.

-Every year, DSA continues to inspire a new set of students and yield exemplary results in both academics and the arts, with nearly 100% placement of its graduates in prestigious university and conservatory programs across the country.
+Every year, DSA continues to inspire a new set of students and yield exemplary results in both academics and the arts, with nearly 100% placement of its graduates into post secondary colleges, universities or conservatory programs across the country.
 Its legacy now spans a millennium and lives on in the hundreds of young artists that it has prepared to become life-long contributors to and supporters of the arts.